Native American Child Adoption

 Understanding the Native American Child Adoption Process

 The legal process of adoption becomes more complicated when multiple governing bodies have a say in the process.
-At Walling, Berg & Debele, P.A., we understand the adoption process as it applies to Native American children.
+At Berg, Debele, DeSmidt & Rabuse, P.A., we understand the adoption process as it applies to Native American children.

 We have experience representing non-Native American families in ICWA adoptions.
 While the tribe to which the child belongs may ultimately decide whether to approve a Native American child adoption, we can explain the state and federal adoption laws to which you must adhere, as well as those established by the ICWA and local tribal courts.

 Find out more about the Interstate Compact on the Placement of Children (ICPC), which could affect you if you are looking to adopt a child from another state.

 For more information about Native American child adoption and the child placement process, contact an attorney in downtown Minneapolis.